Skip to content

 Beyond visual consistency, ensure all website functionalities work as expected across different browsers.
 Test interactive elements like forms, menus, and buttons.
 Do links redirect correctly?
 Does the search functionality yield accurate results?
 Prioritizing cross-browser compatibility, as highlighted in this Medium article, is essential to avoid customer disappointment.
 Document any discrepancies you find, noting the specific browser and the steps to reproduce the issue.

-Performance Testing Across Browsers
+Checking Website Performance Across Browsers

 Finally, assess your website's performance across various browsers.
 Website speed is a critical factor in user experience.
 A slow-loading website can lead to high bounce rates and lost conversions.
 Use browser developer tools or online speed testing tools to measure page load times and identify performance bottlenecks.
 Prioritize testing on browser-OS combinations with significant traffic share.
 Consider a performance monitoring tool to track performance metrics and identify areas for improvement.